 The Judicial Management Information Services division (JMIS / IT) is one of ten divisions / offices in the Administrative Office of the Illinois Courts (AOIC).
-At the direction of the Supreme Court and Administrative Director, JMIS provides technology to the Illinois Supreme Court, Appellate Courts, Circuit Courts (in support of Supreme Court initiatives), reviewing court supporting units, and in the AOIC.
-JMIS coordinates the Court’s statewide digital recording initiative, which provides digital audio and video recording systems in courtrooms of the Supreme, Appellate, and Circuit Courts.
+At the direction of the Supreme Court and Administrative Director, JMIS provides technology to the Illinois Supreme Court, Appellate Courts, Circuit Courts, reviewing court supporting units, and the AOIC.
+JMIS coordinates the Court’s statewide digital recording initiative, providing digital audio and video recording systems, remote hearing capabilities, and integration with existing courtroom technologies in the Supreme, Appellate, and Circuit Courts.

-In addition, JMIS collaborates with other AOIC divisions on the design, implementation, testing, and overall support of several of the Supreme Court’s statewide technology initiatives. eFileIL is the Court’s statewide e-filing initiative that was successfully implemented allowing civil e-filing in all 102 circuit courts and 6 courts of review. eFileIL processes approximately 500,000 filings per month allowing attorneys and SRL’s the ability to file court documents 7 x 24 hours a day.
+In addition, JMIS collaborates with other AOIC divisions on the enhancements, testing, and implementation of numerous SaaS services supporting the Supreme Court’s statewide technology initiatives. eFileIL is the Court’s statewide e-filing initiative that was successfully implemented allowing civil e-filing in all 102 circuit courts and 6 courts of review and permissive e-filing of criminal cases in 67 circuit courts. eFileIL processes approximately 500,000 filings per month allowing attorneys and SRL’s the ability to file court documents 7 x 24 hours a day.
 The AOIC is exploring the possibility to expand e-filing to include Criminal and Quasi-Criminal e-filing through eFileIL.

 JMIS staff have also collaborated in the implementation, testing, and enhancements to the Court’s statewide document repository, called re:SearchIL.
-The AOIC has worked with court offices and policy boards to bridge technology and policy to develop the Supreme Court’s Remote Access Policy, which governs access to court documents through re:SearchIL.
-In addition, the AOIC is exploring a statewide, data and online reporting initiative that will provide a robust statistical reporting tool that can integrate directly with record keeping systems, probation case management systems, and other sources of court-related data stores.
+The AOIC has worked with court offices and policy boards to bridge technology and policy to develop the Supreme Court’s Remote Access Policy, which governs access to court documents through the re:SearchIL repository.
+In addition, the AOIC is exploring a statewide, data and online reporting initiative that will provide a robust statistical reporting tool that can integrate directly with record keeping systems, probation case management systems, and other data sources to allow detail reporting services.

-The recent global COVID-19 pandemic introduced an urgent need for judges, attorneys, clerks, and court staff across the state of Illinois to support remote work and hearings.
-In response, systems were assessed to integrated remote hearing technologies, such as Zoom, mobile carts, and digital video recording systems to support court hearings and remote meetings.
-The Supreme Court’s website became a hub of information with notices and links to Supreme Court Orders, Covid-19 announcements from all courts, and remote hearing information.
+The recent global COVID-19 pandemic introduced an urgent need for judges, attorneys, clerks, and court staff across the state of Illinois to alter procedures and support remote work and court hearings.
+In response, technologies were assessed to integrated remote hearings with court operations, such as Zoom, mobile carts, and digital video recording systems.
+The Supreme Court’s website became a hub of information with access to notices, links to Supreme Court Orders, local court rules, Covid-19 announcements from all Illinois courts, including remote hearing information.